nateleavitt/infusionsoft/README.md

 A Ruby wrapper for the Infusionsoft API

 **update notes**
+* v1.2.0 - Added `invoice_add_subscription` call to mirror Infusionsoft API parameters to eventually replace `invoice_add_recurring_order`
-* Currently - Going to add Infusionsoft API authentication Oauth flow.
+* maybe?? - Going to add Infusionsoft API authentication Oauth flow.
 Also, I'm thinking of rewriting parts of it to make the calls more user friendly and adding some convenience methods.
 If you have any suggestions, let me know.
 * 07/21/2015 - Implementation of tests and build/coverage (Thanks! @TheMetalCode)
 * v1.1.8 - Added a default user-agent in the headers.
 Also, give the ability to set your own user-agent in the config block.